Master of Science in Speech-Language Pathology

 - Three academic/professional letters of recommendation.
 Three letters of recommendation are required and only the first three received will be reviewed by the Admissions Committee.
 Please only submit letters from faculty, supervisors, and other professionals who are able to discuss your ability to succeed in a graduate program in speech-language pathology, including academic and personal characteristics that may contribute to your achievement.

 - Prerequisite Course Information Form.
-This form is required for students who have not completed an undergraduate degree in speech-language pathology or communication science disorders.
-Only prospective students who include a completed Prerequisite Course Information Form will be considered for admission.
+This form is required for all applicants who have not completed an undergraduate degree in speech-language pathology or communication science disorders.
+Only prospective students who do not have a speech or communication science disorders degree and include a completed Prerequisite Course Information Form and all other required documents will be considered for admission.

 In addition to the documents above, the following documents are also required if applicable.

 - TOEFL or IELTS scores are required if the applicant's native language is not English.
 Loyola's ETS code is 5370.
 Loyola requires a minimum TOEFL score of 80 or a 7 in all areas for the IELTS. ( sent to Loyola)

 - International Student Supplemental Forms (required only if a student visa is needed). (sent to Loyola)